salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-15-ios-debugging.md

 date: 2015-05-14 12:00:00
 order: 1
 ---
-iOS Debugging Information - Use this information when testing your app and the device either does not receive messages or receives messages sporadically.
+Use this information when testing your app and the device either does not receive messages or receives messages sporadically.
 Testing the app while connected to a corporate Wi-Fi network could cause issues if your IT team does not correctly configure port accessibility (preventing the test device from receiving messages).
 <br/>

 * <a href="https://developer.apple.com/library/ios/technotes/tn2265/_index.html" target="_blank">APNS Debugging Information</a>